Andrew de Burgh: Career

-Season One of his debut TV series as creator and writer-director, the crime thriller The Twisted Doll premiered on October 31, 2024, on ZEE5 and Cpics.
+Season One of his TV series as creator and writer-director, the crime thriller The Twisted Doll (2024-2025) released on October 31, 2024, on ZEE5 and Cpics.
 Executive produced by Kavi Raz, the show tells the story of a young Indian woman who embarks on a revenge mission in Los Angeles after her and her husband are scammed by two real estate agents.
-Starring Summer Singh, Xander Bailey, Bree Mignano, Felix Merback and Andrew Ghai in the lead roles, it also features guest appearances from Will Roberts of Oppenheimer, Chelsea Gilson of Hawaii Five-0 and social media influencer Carrington Durham.
+Starring Summer Singh, Xander Bailey, Bree Mignano, Felix Merback and Andrew Ghai in the lead roles, it also featured guest appearances from Will Roberts of Oppenheimer and Chelsea Gilson of Hawaii Five-0.

-His second feature film, The Seductress from Hell (2024), which stars Jason Faunt, James Hyde, Andrew Lauer, Rocio Scotto and Raj Jawa had its World Premiere at the 2024 Glendale International Film Festival and its Los Angeles premiere at the Micheaux Film Festival where de Burgh was nominated for the festival's Outstanding Directing for a Feature Award.
-On Rotten Tomatoes, the film scored an approval rating of 40%, based on 5 reviews.
-In his review of the film, Film Threat critic Terry Sherwood gave it a score of 7 out of 10, stating that it is "quirky enough to fit next to the more extreme Asian and European offerings".
-Douglas Davidson of Elements of Madness gave it a 2.5 out of 5, calling it "a surface-level depiction of various tropes gathered together to excuse the bloodletting".
+His second feature film, The Seductress from Hell (2024), which starred Jason Faunt, James Hyde and Andrew Lauer had its World Premiere at the 2024 Glendale International Film Festival and its Los Angeles premiere at the Micheaux Film Festival where de Burgh was nominated for the festival's Outstanding Directing for a Feature Award.

-The stop-motion animated short film The Magic of Santa Claus (2025), which he wrote, produced and directed, premiered at the 2025 Dhaka International Film Festival.
+The claymation short film The Magic of Santa Claus (2025), which he wrote, produced and directed, premiered at the 2025 Dhaka International Film Festival and screened at the Glendale International Film Festival.
 The film tells a story of Santa Claus receiving tragic news just as he's about to travel around the world to deliver presents on Christmas Eve.

-His third feature film, the horror comedy The Demoness (2026), which stars Akihiro Kitamura, Riley Nottingham, Sydney Culbertson, Bella Glanville, Mark Pontarelli, Haruka Igarashi and Amelia Gotham, is scheduled to be released in 2026.
+His third feature film, the horror comedy The Demoness (2026), which starred Akihiro Kitamura, Riley Nottingham, Bella Glanville, Sydney Culbertson, Mark Pontarelli, Haruka Igarashi and Amelia Gotham, was released on Video on demand on January 5, 2026.
 It tells the tale of a demonic succubus who visits Earth to torment the human race.
+Norman Gidney of HorrorBuzz gave it a 6 out of 10, writing "The pace could be better and the dialogue could be polished but The Demoness is at least fun".
+Douglas Davidson of Elements of Madness gave it a 2.5 out of 5 and compared it to the Terrifier series, stating "In an era of Art the Clown, where violence can occur for the sake of it, sometimes mayhem can scratch an itch something more cerebral can’t satisfy; yet, in the absence of intellectualism, even creature kills lose their luster".

+Personal life

+de Burgh lives in Los Angeles and is a supporter of Liverpool F.C..
+In his free time, he enjoys watching movies and playing video games.